fullscreen background

 SCS_ACOA_Headshots

-For the 22nd consecutive year, a distinguished group of Stanford writers will make a brief presentation about their recently published books.
-The program will be hosted by Peter Stansky, Frances and Charles Field Professor of History, Emeritus, Stanford.
-Drop in, or even better, indulge yourself by spending the entire afternoon in the company of these bright, entertaining, and stimulating writers.
-This year's program is dedicated to the memory of our fellow author, Peter N. Carroll.
+For the 22nd consecutive year, a distinguished group of Stanford writers gave brief presentations about their recently published books.
+The program was hosted by Peter Stansky, Frances and Charles Field Professor of History, Emeritus, Stanford.
+Attendees were invited to drop in or, even better, spend the entire afternoon in the company of these bright, entertaining, and stimulating writers.
+This year's program was dedicated to the memory of our fellow author, Peter N. Carroll.
 Co-sponsored by Stanford Continuing Studies and the Stanford Humanities Center.

 SCHEDULE